judicious-priority/judicious-priority.github.io/README.md

 State Rules, Statutes, Doctrine, Precedent, Etc

 -Chrome v126+
--chrome://flags enable OCR-document containers marked with _ have text in the original file-ctrl-r, after any document containers fail to load, until all are loaded
+-chrome://flags enable OCR-document containers marked with _ have text in the original file
+-if after the page stops loading, any document containers have failed to load, refresh the page. the browser usually caches the documents locally for some time
 -document containers with documents unavailable for hot-linking include a url to the original and a local copy of such within the document container
 -version with document containers expanded to full document height available at https://